nicolasgere/Squirtle/README.md

 ## Getting Started

 That package is currently in development and not ready for PRODUCTION.
-Feel free to contribute, any issues, pull request or stars are welcome.
-You can found the documentation [here](https://nicolasgere.github.io/squirtle/), and more exemple in the test folder.
+DONT USE IT !

 ### Simple Exemple